goreleaser/goreleaser/www/docs/customization/scoop.md

   # A two-dimensional array of string, specifies the shortcut values to make available in the startmenu.
-  # The array has to contain a executable/label pair.
+  # The array has to contain an executable/label pair.
 The third and fourth element are optional.
   #
   # Since GoReleaser v1.17.0.
   shortcuts: [["drumroll.exe", "drumroll"]]